SomonOlimzoda/Cyclistic/README.md

 ## 2. Prepare

 #### Download data and store it appropriately
-This is public data and has been downloaded from [Motivate International Inc.](https://divvy-tripdata.s3.amazonaws.com/index.html) a period of 12 months, from the start of April 2020 to the end of May 2021 under this [license](https://ride.divvybikes.com/data-license-agreement).
+This is public data and has been downloaded from [Motivate International Inc.](https://divvy-tripdata.s3.amazonaws.com/index.html) a period of 12 months, from the start of April 2020 to the end of March 2021 under this [license](https://ride.divvybikes.com/data-license-agreement).
 So, I decided to store the original files in my laptop.
 Also, I made copies of each dataset, in case the originals need to be referenced.

 #### Identify how it’s organized
 All downloaded files are saved in (CSV) format.
 Columns in total 13: